Darter Photography is delighted to work with South Col Expeditions, specialists in Nepal Himalayas on an incredible photo-journey in Nepal Himalayas!

 We return to the hotel for breakfast around 9 am once the light starts to get harsh.
 Later, after lunch, we head out to Bodhnath, which hosts the largest Buddhist stupa in all of Asia.
 We stay on until sunset here to photograph the life around stupa.
 Tibetan monks walk around streets draped with prayer flags, butter lamps are lit at small temples around the stupas and we photograph some of the artisans such as tangkha painters and metal workers around the square.

-We leave Kathmandu early in the morning for the six hour drive to Pokhara.
+We leave after breakfast for Pokhara by road.
 We follow Trisuli River valley and will have plenty of time to stop along the way for photo-opportunities.
 Rest of the day is free in Pokhara to settle in.

 We leave at dawn to visit Peace Pagoda, where we can photograph the splendid views of the Pokhara valley, Phewa Lake and the mountains all in one frame!
 Later, after breakfast, we can wander around Phewa Lake with our cameras and also go on a boat trip.

-After lunch, we leave Sarangkot, which is about one hour drive from Pokhara.
-Sarangkot has great views of the peaks, Pokhara lake and town below – there are good opportunities for night or dusk photography here as well.
+After lunch, we leave for Naudanda, which is about 90 minutes drive from Pokhara.
+Naudanda has great views of the peaks, Pokhara lake and town below – there are good opportunities for night or dusk photography here as well.

-We start our walk down to Kimche in the morning and then head back to Pokhara in time for lunch.
+We drive down from Naudanda to Pokhara in the morning.
+Photographing on the way and reach Pokhara in time for lunch.
 We have an evening in Pokhara, and if time permits, we will make a visit to the unspoilt Begnas Tal, rarely visited by tourists.

 Day 08.
 Departure.